BurchallCooper/CS7641-Project/index.md

 ## Methods

 For this project, BlazePose[4], a convolutional neural network developed by Google and architected for human pose estimation was selected to provide the pose estimations for each of the stereo camera pairs.
-This solution is tailored for real-time inference and requires minimal computational resources.
+This solution was developed for real-time inference and requires minimal computational resources.

 Much of the research work done to date for human body pose estimation implements the COCO topology[5], which consists of 17 landmarks across the torso, arms, legs, and face.
 The Google implementation expands this number to 33 body keypoints.
 For this project 2 instances of the algorithm generate over 30 frames per second in real-time.

-During inference, a detector-tracker setup is employed (see Figure 1), which has good real-time performance on a variety of landmark prediction tasks.
+During inference, a detector-tracker setup is employed (see Figure 3), which has good real-time performance on a variety of landmark prediction tasks.
 The Google pipeline consists of a lightweight body pose detector followed by a pose tracker network.
 The tracker predicts keypoint coordinates, the presence of the person on the current frame, and the refined region of interest for the current frame.
 When the tracker indicates that there is no human present, the detector network is run on the next frame.
 [4]

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/InferencePipeline.png" alt="system drawing" height="300" width="400" /></p>
 <p align="center"> Figure 3: Inference Pipeline [4]</p>